-To further improve communications the Fund is committed to re-introducing quarterly meetings with the PLOs of the largest Scheme employers the first such meeting to be held in the first quarter of the 2016/17 financial year.
-In addition an open invitation will be given to all other Scheme employers to meet with the Fund and discuss any element of pension procedures that they wish.
+To further improve communications the Fund will hold annual in person or virtual meetings with primarily the PLOs of the largest Scheme employers and provide an open invitation to all other Scheme employers to meet with the Fund and discuss any element of pension procedures that they wish.

-Furthermore the Fund will issue regular Scheme employer bulletins ('Inscribe') and issue at least one employer survey per year the outcome of which will be used to further improve communications and administration procedures.
+Furthermore, the Fund will issue regular Scheme employer bulletins ('Inscribe') and issue at least one employer survey per year the outcome of which will be used to further improve communications and administration procedures.

-3.4 Establishment of levels of performance (including SLA)
+3.4.
+Establishment of levels of performance (including SLA)

-The use of time and accuracy based targets are vital in delivering a high level and cost effective service which is measurable, achievable, realistic and time specific as well as complying with statutory obligations.
+The use of time and accuracy-based targets are vital in delivering a high level and costeffective service which is measurable, achievable, realistic and time specific whilst complying with statutory obligations.

-In establishing acceptable levels of performance the Fund has tried to ensure that these targets strike a balance between allowing for each Scheme employers' other work pressures and the minimum turnaround times the Fund requires to ensure its system is as up to date as possible.
-By keeping pension systems up to date the Fund is able to significantly reduce pension related workloads for both the Fund and the Scheme employer by avoiding the follow-on problems that can occur as well as improving the service provided to Scheme members.
+In establishing acceptable levels of performance, the Fund has tried to ensure that these targets strike a balance between allowing for each Scheme employers' other work pressures and the minimum turnaround times the Fund requires to ensure its system is as up to date as possible.
+By keeping pension systems up to date, the Fund is able to significantly reduce pension related workloads for both the Fund and the Scheme employer by avoiding the follow-on problems that can occur as well as improving the service provided to Scheme members.

-The Fund has developed a Service Level Agreement (SLA) (which can be found on the Pension Fund website) in consultation with Scheme employers which sets out specific targets that apply to all Scheme employers in respect of all pension administration processes, the outcomes of which will be subject to external scrutiny by tPR, the Pension Fund Panel, Pension Fund Advisory Panel and Pension Board.
+The Fund has developed a Service Level Agreement (SLA) which is approved by the Pension Fund Committee in parallel with this report (this can be found on the Pension Fund website) in consultation with Scheme employers which sets out specific targets that apply to all Scheme employers in respect of all pension administration processes, the outcomes of which will be subject to external scrutiny by tPR, the Pension Fund Committee, Pension Fund Advisory Panel and the Local Pension Board.
 It should be noted that many of the targets are set to ensure compliance with statutory requirements that already exist.

 For some smaller Scheme employers, and for areas other than benefit administration, the amount of data typically collected will be too small to assess and report on statistically in a meaningful way.
-However, these targets will still apply and be considered on a case by case basis, particularly where the performance of the Fund or the Scheme employer falls well outside the prescribed targets.
+However, these targets will still apply and be considered on a case-by-case basis, particularly where the under of the Fund or the Scheme employer falls well outside the prescribed targets.
 In these circumstances the appropriate action will be taken where necessary.

-3.5 Procedures for producing performance statistics
+3.5.
+Procedures for producing performance statistics

-The Pensions Regulator requires a Scheme Manager (Administering Authority) to keep records of information pertaining to member data across all membership categories and the Pension Board plays an independent scrutiny role to 'assist' the Scheme Manager with regulatory compliance and has the authority to report any serious concerns to tPR.
+The Pensions Regulator requires a Scheme Manager (Administering Authority) to keep records of information pertaining to Scheme member data across all membership categories and the Pension Board plays an independent scrutiny role to 'assist' the Scheme Manager with regulatory compliance and has the authority to report any serious concerns to tPR.

-Assessment of the levels of administrative performance requires that agreed performance standards are continuously monitored and the results fed back to Scheme employers.
-This will be achieved by the production of a Performance Report each quarter for each employer (as relevant) to keep them fully informed of the efficiency of service delivery to Scheme members.
-The Performance Report will contain the key areas of performance setting out the total number of notifications received against the number received within the prescribed timescale set out in the Scheme employer agreed Service Level Agreement.
+Assessment of the levels of administrative performance requires that agreed performance standards are continuously monitored.
+The level of performance will be included in the Pension Fund's annual report and accounts and reported back to Scheme employers at the annual Scheme employer meeting.
+A 'Performance Report' will contain the key areas of performance setting out the total number of notifications received against the number received within the prescribed timescale set out in the Scheme employer agreed Service Level Agreement.
 In order to measure the efficiency of service processes the following areas of administration will be reported:

 - New Scheme joiners;

-- Early leavers (those where benefits are not immediately payable);

-- Retirements:
+- Refund of pension contributions;

+- Retirements Active and Deferred Scheme members:

+- Deaths Active, Deferred and In Payment Scheme members;

 - Payments of contributions (including receipt of monthly schedules);

 - Settlement of invoices:

-- Year-end returns:
+- Year-end returns;

-- Member complaints.
+- Scheme member complaints.